-1.17 The Council encourages participation in the town centre Pubwatch scheme and is assisting in the creation of a new scheme for West Mersea.
+1.15 The Council encourages participation in the town centre Pubwatch scheme.
 The Council encourages licensees to participate in Pubwatch, or for them to seek to establish new ones where none currently exist, and endeavours to provide as much support as possible to any members of the trade looking to work together with neighbouring residents and businesses to ensure the promotion of the licensing objectives.
 By acting together Pubwatch can be a powerful group to affect change in the night time economy addressing not only issues of concern but also acting together raise the profile of the town as a vibrant, prosperous, thriving, and welcoming night time destination.